manifoldmarkets/manifold/docs/docs/api.md

 Parameters

-- `userId`: Required.
+- `userId`: Optional.
 Returns managrams sent to this user.
 - `limit`: Optional.
 How many managrams to return.
 The maximum and the default are 1000.
 - `before`: Optional.
 The `createdTime` before which you want managrams